4 min read

 Local Line helps you recover these lost sales with automated Abandoned Cart emails.
 These emails are sent two hours after a customer leaves items in their cart without completing a purchase, reminding them to return to your storefront and finalize their order.
 By reaching out while their interest is still fresh, you increase the likelihood of converting these potential customers into paying ones.

-How to enable Abandoned Cart Emails:
+How to enable Abandoned Cart Emails on your store:

 1. Navigate to your Storefront Settings.